specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 To access the Connection Blockers page:

-- Log in to the Microsoft 365 admin center.
+- Sign in to the Microsoft 365 admin center.
 - Navigate to the **Network Connectivity** section under **Health**
 - Select **Connection Blockers** from the menu.